RangamaniLabUCSD/smart/README.md

 ## Example usage
 The SMART repository contains a number of examples in the `examples` directory:
-* Example 1: Single species reaction-diffusion in a sphere
+* Example 1: Formation of Turing patterns in 2D reaction-diffusion (rectangular domain)
-* Example 2: Single species reaction-diffusion with two volumetric compartments (sphere within a sphere) and two surface compartments
+* Example 2: Simple cell signaling model in 2D (ellipse)
-* Example 3: Multispecies reaction-diffusion across two volumetric compartments and two surface compartments - cube in a cube
+* Example 3: Model of protein phosphorylation and diffusion in 3D (sphere)
+* Example 4: Model of second messenger reaction-diffusion in 3D (ellipsoid-in-an-ellipsoid)
+* Example 5: Simple cell signaling model in 3D (cube-in-a-cube)
-* Example 4: Simplified model of calcium dynamics in a neuron - sphere in a sphere
+* Example 6: Model of calcium dynamics in a neuron (sphere-in-a-sphere)

 ## Functionality documentation
 SMART is equipped to handle: